mediastudiespress/singles/workflows/scanned-chapter-pdf-to-pubpub.md

 - [ ] Obtain the best-quality scan as possible
 - [ ] Run OCR with either [Adobe Acrobat Pro](https://acrobat.adobe.com/us/en/acrobat.html) or [Abbyy FineReader](https://pdf.abbyy.com)
 - [ ] Open up the OCRd PDF in Adobe Acrobat Pro
-- [ ] From the File menu, select Export --> Rich Text.
+- [ ] From the File menu, select Export --> Text (plain).
 You will be prompted to save the new file.
 Note that the export can take a long time
 - [ ] The next step is to correct the text.
 This is easiest to do in Drafts  for iOS or macOS (using Markdown formatting).
 You can open the text alongside the PDF.
 - [ ] Remove any front matter or material from previous chapters: You are just correcting the text for the one chapter
 - [ ] Paragraphs are typically broken up, so a first helpful task is to re-combine paragraphs, with the PDF as a guide.
 The Drafts 'Combine lines' Action is helpful here.
 Page numbers and any page headers have to be removed, and a full line space should be between each paragraph.